jamesliounis/Harvard-Data-Science-Final-Project/README.md

 # Harvard-Data-Science-Final-Project

-# Malicious URL Detection App
+# Malicious URL Detection Software

 ## Project Overview
 This project involves building a machine learning model to detect malicious URLs.
 The model will be trained on a dataset of URLs labeled as either malicious or benign, and will be used to classify new URLs as either safe or malicious.